-Around 9 miles of trails fan out from the village, through the “wild lands” and along the perimeter, scaling cliffs that are the highest in Maine.
+Approximately nine miles of trails fan out from the village, through the “wildlands” and along the perimeter of the island, scaling cliffs that are the highest in Maine.
 Some of the trails, marked on the Trail Map, are suitable for families with small children or people with limited time or physical prowess; others are considerably more challenging.

 In 2005 we asked the Maine Conservation Corps (MCC) for their recommendations to repair and restore the trails.
 Their suggestions have provided a basis for our trail stewardship since.

 The Lobster Cove Trail reconstruction project, funded by the Monhegan Associates and a grant from the Recreational Trails Program, was completed in 2010 by a crew from the Maine Conservation Corps and volunteers on the island.